Inpatient Rehab for Mental Health Disorders

-How Do I Know If Residential Treatment Is
+How Do I Know If Residential Treatment Is Right for Me?

 There are no hard-and-fast rules about when a person should seek residential treatment versus other treatment options.
 If these statements sound like something you could identify with, residential treatment may be an ideal option:

 - I have just completed an acute or sub-acute crisis stay.

 - I need time to adjust my medications and stabilize my eating disorder or mental health condition.

 - I have just experienced my first episode of psychosis, mania, or crisis.

 - I have a medical condition in addition to my mental illness that may require additional care, such as cerebral palsy.